ringcentral/rc-unified-crm-extension/docs/developers/auth.md

 ### Setting the redirect URI

-The Unified CRM Chrome extension utilizes a a fixed redirect URI for OAuth.
+App Connect's framework utilizes a a fixed redirect URI for OAuth.
 This redirect URI is:

     https://ringcentral.github.io/ringcentral-embeddable/redirect.html